Responsible sourcing

 The environment

-With regard to air travel and car fleets, the Purchasing Department plays a cross-functional steering role for the Group and advises the Business and Service Units, in order to help them achieve the Group’s carbon emission reduction targets (50% reduction between 2019 and 2030).
-In addition, the Purchasing Department is also involved in the Group’s initiatives to protect the planet’s biodiversity and, more specifically, in helping it to reach its target of eliminating single-use plastic among its employees by the end of 2025 throughout the Group.
-It is doing this by working with supplier ecosystems, in order to find alternative solutions that can be deployed operationally within the Group.
+With regard to air travel and car fleets, the Sourcing Department plays a cross-functional steering role for the Group and advises the Business and Service Units, in order to help them achieve the Group’s carbon emission reduction targets (50% reduction between 2019 and 2030).
+The Sourcing Division contributes to the Group’s initiatives to protect biodiversity, including the objective of eliminating petroleum-based single-used plastics from employees’ working environments.
+By the end of 2025, the Group had removed the petroleum-based single-used plastics from workspaces in France and established the foundations for extending this approach globally wherever feasible.
+This commitment is reflected, for example, in the introduction of returnable container systems and the provision of reusable cutlery in buildings across the Île-de-France region.

-The Group’s purchasing practices form part of a continuous improvement approach and are in line with the continued implementation of the purchasing conduct and ethics rules applicable to purchasing.
+The Group’s sourcing practices form part of a continuous improvement approach and are in line with the continued implementation of the sourcing conduct and ethics rules applicable to sourcing.
 These are appended to the global agreement on fundamental rights with the UNI Global Union.
-Over the years, Societe Generale’s practices have been improved so that they now systematically take environmental and social considerations into account in the Group’s purchasing processes.
+Over the years, Societe Generale’s practices have been improved so that they now systematically take environmental and social considerations into account in the Group’s sourcing processes.

 Our commitments in terms of responsible sourcing

-Since 2007, Societe Generale has been strengthening its approach to responsible purchasing every year.
+Since 2007, Societe Generale has been strengthening its approach to responsible sourcing every year.
 Through the signing of charters and pacts the Group further proves its commitment.

 See our Sustainable sourcing charter

-Discover the key dates of our Purchasing policy
+Discover the key dates of our Sourcing policy

 First bank to sign the SME Pact.